mhuzaifadev/ultralytics_yolo_comparison/README.md

 **Prerequisites:**
 - Python 3.9 or higher
-- Apple Silicon (M1/M2/M3) recommended for MPS acceleration
+- Apple Silicon (M1 or later) recommended for MPS acceleration macos Tahoe has significantly better performance than Seqeuoia

 **Steps:**